 The School of Japanese and International Studies was established in 1956 as the Department of Japanese language under the China Foreign Affairs University.
 It was then incorporated into the School of Asian and African Studies of Beijing Foreign Studies University (BFSU) in 1962.
 Approximately two decades later in 1981, it became an independent department – and was renamed the School of Japanese and International Studies in November 2018.

 It was authorized to offer the Master of Arts in Japanese Language and Literature in 1986, and doctoral-degree programs with approval of the Ministry of Education (MOE) in 1993.

-In 2007, it won the accreditation of key national discipline of Japanese Language and Literature by the MOE as well as key discipline of Beijing.
+In 2007, it was accredited by the MOE as key national discipline of Japanese Language and Literature, it won the accreditation of Beijing’s education authority in the same year.
 The School began offering its Master of Translation and Interpreting (MTI) program in 2013 and was among the first-batch of accredited national-level leading undergraduate degree programs in 2019.

 The exceptional faculty of the School of Japanese and International Studies, who are all doctoral-degree holders from leading universities in and outside of China, is at the core of a system dedicated to high-level talent cultivation.
 Moreover, the School has worked closely with a host of Japanese academics and visiting professors over a long period of time.

 On an annual basis, 72 undergraduate students, 30 master's students and three to four doctoral candidates are admitted.
 The undergraduate program is offered on two levels, beginners admitted based on the national entrance examination system and those based on a recommended admission.